-- Name your application.
-This has got nothing to do with public it is for your reference only.
+Name your application.
+This has got nothing to do with the public it is for your reference only.

-- Select or create a project.
-The purpose of project is categorise websites if you have one too many.
+Select or create a project.
+The purpose of the project is to categorise websites if you have one too many.

-- Select Vultr from the list of providers.
-Reason we are choosing Vultr the server location is Sydney which is closer to NZ.
+Select Vultr from the list of providers.
+The reason we are choosing Vultr the server location is Sydney which is closer to NZ.
 The closer the better.

 Connect your domain to web hosting

 Connecting a domain to Cloudways is very simple.
 Follow this step-by-step guide.

 Click on Applications > Then click on your blog

 We need to go to the Crazy Domains account to update the DNS settings.
 Follow this step-by-step guide.

 Hover your mouse over your domain name to make Modify option appear on the right side.